lcx366/STAREXTRACTOR/README.md

 ### Read an astronomical image

-Images can be in `.fits` format or in generic image format, such as `.bmp`
+Images can be in `.fits` format or in generic image format, such as `.bmp`.

 ```python
 >>> from starextractor import AstroImage